United States District Court for the Eastern District of Kentucky: Meeting places

 The court is based in Lexington and also holds sessions in Federal Courthouses in Ashland, Covington, Frankfort, London and Pikeville.
 The court also meets in Richmond and Jackson.
 From 1911 to 1985, the court held sessions in downtown Catlettsburg at the Federal Courthouse and Post Office building which still stands on the corner of 25th and Broadway.
 By 1980, the Eastern District had long outgrown the historic Catlettsburg facility and it was decided that a new facility should be constructed.
 City officials in neighboring Ashland requested that the new facility be located there instead of in Catlettsburg.
 They argued that Ashland, by being a larger city, was a superior choice to the much smaller Catlettsburg with more services and amenities such as lodging for overnight guests and better restaurant options.
 As a result, the Carl D. Perkins Federal Building and United States Courthouse was built in Ashland on U.S. Routes 23 and 60 (Greenup Avenue).

 U.S. Attorney

 The United States Attorney's Office for the Eastern District of Kentucky represents the United States in civil and criminal litigation in the court.
-The United States Attorney is Carlton S. Shier, IV, since March 21, 2022.
+The Acting United States attorney is currently Paul McCaffrey.